-This is the first time the government has attempted such an experiment.

-engagements in western Kansas, but tonight, the weather clearing a little, though it is just as cold, I am going west by bus to Pratt and speak to farmers there.
-I enjoy ceive Communion and afterwards this open, flat country of the midas I spent eight years in the middle west in the past.
-I have been the guest of Mrs. Angela Clendenning and her sister Madeleine Aaron, authors of many study club text books, the Mystical Body of Christ Series, and Catholic Action Series.
+This is the first time the government has attempted such an experiengagements in western Kansas, but tonight, the weather clearing a little, though it is just as cold, I the sisters kindly offered to call the am going west by bus to Pratt and speak to farmers there.
+I enjoy ceive Communion and afterwards this open, flat country of the middle west, and it is familiar to me as I spent eight years in the middle west in the past.
+I have been the guest of Mrs. Angela Clendenning and her sister Madeleine Aaron, authors of many study club text books, the Mustical Body of Christ Series, and Catholic Action Series.
 Right now as I write I am surrounded by an entire set of St. Thomas, reference books of all kinds and an entire bookcase of nature books which would delight Teresa's heart.
-Beside me there is a fat old cat, named Contento, grunting amiably when I speak to him.
+Beside me there is a fat old cat, named Contento, grunting amiably when I speak to

 And now, after a day and a half of complete leisure, I am setting out again on my travels which will take me all through the state of Kansas, down through Oklahoma, Tennessee, back through Chicago, and then home.
-So this account Blizzards and sleety pavements will have to be continued in the
+So this account will have to be continued in the